Coke Tunes

 Coke Tunes was an online music store in New Zealand run by the Coca-Cola Amatil.
 Coke Tunes had over 700,000 tracks as of January 1, 2006.
-Coke Tunes uses Microsoft's DRM and Windows Media Audio 9.1.
+Coke Tunes used Microsoft's digital rights management and Windows Media Audio 9.1.

 Coke Tunes was, at one time, New Zealand's largest music store.
 It closed in May 2007.

 Compatibility

-Because of use of Microsoft's DRM technology, Apple iPod users cannot listen to downloaded tracks because iTunes cannot convert DRM protected Windows Media Audio files.
+Since Coke Tunes used Microsoft's DRM technology, Apple iPod users could not listen to downloaded tracks because iTunes cannot convert DRM protected Windows Media Audio files.

-The music store can only be accessed by Microsoft's Internet Explorer browser due to the use of embedded Windows Media Player to sample tracks.
+The music store could only be accessed via Microsoft's Internet Explorer browser due to the use of embedded Windows Media Player to sample tracks.